rstacruz/pre.js/Readme.md

 pre.js
 ======

 Use pre.js to load your JS and CSS files efficiently.
+Perfect for mobile apps and sites where 3G can often fail.

  * __Petite:__ only 2.5kb gzipped.
  * __Resilient:__ Auto-retries downloads when they fail.